Blu-J/ts-validate-json-schema/README.md

 // Here we have brought in the test schema.
 This schema was cloned off
 // https://json-schema.org/learn/getting-started-step-by-step.html
 // except the reference.
 // Notice: There is the `as const`.
-I believe this may not be needed for importing via json const testSchema = {
+Currenlty one cannot import from csv with the const const testSchema = {
     $schema: "http://json-schema.org/draft-07/schema#",
     $id: "http://example.com/product.schema.json",